CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install Agendum in the other computer and overwrite the empty data file it creates with
        the file that contains the data of your previous Agendum folder.

+**Q**: Why did Agendum complain about an invalid file directory?<br>
+**A**: Check if the directory you wish to relocate to exists, or if you have enough administrator privileges.

+**Q**: Can Agendum remind me when my task is due soon?
+**A**: Agendum will always show the tasks that are due soon at the top of list.
+However, Agendum will not show you a reminder.

 &nbsp;